-Welcome to your Tuesday morning round-up of stories in today’s edition of The Legal Intelligencer, which also includes this week’s edition of Pennsylvania Law Weekly.
+Welcome to your Thursday morning round-up of stories in today’s edition of The Legal Intelligencer.
 All of the links below will take you directly to today’s stories, or you can head straight over to The Legal’s homepage.
 (Some stories may require registration or a paid subscription.)

 If you have questions or comments about any of today's stories, or our coverage as a whole, we invite you to e-mail any of the reporters directly.
 We hope you'll enjoy today's Legal.